 Quality is everything.
 No matter how little you pay, the most expensive supplement is one that doesn't work.

-To learn more, check out this report, "How Safe Are Your Vitamins?"
+To learn more, check out this educational guide, "How Safe Are Your Vitamins?"

 It explains why most vitamins are a waste of money and which ones are not safe.